LeanDevLima/Ruby_babysteps/README.md

 - [Ruby Documentation](https://www.ruby-lang.org/en/documentation/): Official Ruby documentation for reference.
 - [Ruby Style Guide](https://rubystyle.guide/): Keep your code clean and consistent.

+## Certificates
+You can check all the certificates I received for completing the activities in this repository at https://github.com/LeanDevLima/Ruby_babysteps/tree/main/Certificates .

 Happy coding! 💻🎉